Language is arguably our most crucially human attribute, and Linguistics is the systematic study of human language.

 Interviews and Written Assessment

 Interviews are another important part of the selection process.
-Candidates invited for interview will have two interviews, each lasting 20-25 minutes.
+Candidates invited for interview will normally have two interviews, each usually lasting about 20-25 minutes.
 One will be a subject interview, with the Director of Studies in Linguistics and another linguist.
 The other will be a more general academic interview with two other College Fellows who may be language experts or may work in another subject.